Australia

 As discussed in Availability of Telehealth, at present, generally only telehealth services where there is an existing and continuous relationship between the medical practitioner and patient are subsidised by Medicare and made available at no cost to the patient.

-In relation to healthcare services that are outside the scope of Medicare, where previously, prior to the COVID-19 pandemic, private health insurers generally did not reimburse claims for healthcare services delivered remotely, an increasing number of private health insurers are now permitting claims for telehealth services accessed by their members.
+In relation to healthcare services that are outside the scope of Medicare, where previously, prior to the COVID-19 pandemic, private health insurers generally did not reimburse claims for healthcare services delivered remotely, an increasing number of private health insurers have since approved coverage for certain forms of telehealth services accessed by their members.
 However, what is permitted varies from insurer to insurer and is dependent on the terms and conditions of the policy.

 Australia